Badr Hari: 2013

-Having been released from detention, Hari was given the chance to fight in the K-1 World Grand Prix 2012 Final in Zagreb, Croatia on 15 March 2013 when Ben Edwards withdrew.
+Having been released from detention, Hari was given the chance to fight in the K-1 World Grand Prix FINAL in Zagreb in Zagreb, Croatia on 15 March 2013 when Ben Edwards withdrew.
 He rematched Zabit Samedov in the quarter-finals.
 Hari scored a knockdown early in round one and forced a standing eight count in three, after which he simply jogged away from Samedov for the rest of the fight while the Azerbaijani taunted him.
 He won by unanimous decision but injured his foot in the bout and was forced to bow out of the tournament.

 A third fight with Zabit Samedov took place at the Legend Fighting Show in Moscow, Russia on 25 May 2013.
 After being dropped late in round one, he was sent to the canvas again with a left hook in the second.
 Although he seemed lucid, he stayed on his knees and did not beat the count.

 Hari had his rubber match with Alexey Ignashov at Legend Fighting Show 2 in Moscow on 9 November 2013, taking a unanimous decision win in a rather lackluster fight.

 2014

 Hari was expected to fight Ismael Londt at the A1 World Combat Cup in Eindhoven, Netherlands on 17 May 2014 but the match was cancelled when the promoters had issues acquiring a license to promote the event.
-Hari won a four-man (Tammam Majzoub was supposed to be in this fight but cancelled due to busy schedule) tournament at GFC Series 1 in Dubai, United Arab Emirates on 29 May 2014, having his rubber match with two former foes; he knocked out Stefan Leko in the semi-finals and scored a TKO over Peter Graham in the final.
+Hari won a four-man (Tammam Majzoub was supposed to be in this fight but cancelled due to a busy schedule) tournament at GFC Series 1 in Dubai, United Arab Emirates on 29 May 2014, having his rubber match with two former foes; he knocked out Stefan Leko in the semi-finals and scored a TKO over Peter Graham in the final.
 He reportedly earned 1,000,000 Emirati dirham in prize money for the tournament win.

 On 6 July 2014, Hari announced via social media his intention to take an indefinite leave from kickboxing in order to find himself.
 The following day, however, he denied ever making such a statement and disavowed his "official" Facebook account.

 Hari was expected to fight Patrice Quarteron at GFC Series 2 in Dubai, UAE on 16 October 2014.
 Eventually, he refused the fight, and fought a Lithuanian fighter instead, saying Quarteron did not behave sportingly.